se-edu/se-book/modeling/modelingStructures/objectOrientedDomainModels/q-courseDomainModel.md

 <div class="indented text-monospace">

 A course has a name and a code.
-A course is read by 10 or more students, and taught by a team of instructors one of whom is the coordinator.
+A course is read by 10 or more students, and taught by one or more instructors one of whom is the coordinator.
 A course can have a number of tasks which can be assignments or tests.
 Some assignments are compulsory.
 When a student attempts a task, a grade and an optional feedback is given.

 </div>
 You can use the following layout for the diagram.
 Add more classes if needed.